 Click here to see our top recommendation for a password manager.

 Now for the tricky part.
 How to create and remember a long password?

 Best-Practices for Master Password Storage

-Password are the keys to your kingdom, and we should care for them as such.
+Passwords are the keys to your kingdom, and we should care for them as such.
 If you use the methods above for creating great passwords, we still recommend that you store them safely and securely.